eresearchqut/ontvisc/README.md

 ```

 ### Mapping to reference
 In the map2ref analysis mode, the reads are mapped to a reference fata file provided using Minimap2.
 A bam file is created and summary coverage statistics are derived using samtools coverage.
-A variant call file and a consensus fasta sequence are also output by Medaka and bcftools.
+A variant call file and a consensus fasta sequence are also generated using [Medaka]`https://github.com/nanoporetech/medaka` and bcftools.
+For best results when running ```medaka consensus```, it is important to specify the correct basecaller model version.
+Allowed values can be found by running ```medaka tools list\_models```.
+If no model is provided, the command ```medaka consensus``` will attempt to automatically determine a correct model by inspecting its BAM input file .
+Recent basecaller versions annotate their output (e.f. fastq files) with their model version; in such cases, medaka is able to select an appropriate model for itself.

+You can specify the medaka model, by using the option ```--medaka_consensus_options  '--model [model number]:variant'```.

-Specify medaka options using the parameter ```--medaka_consensus_options```.
-Specify the minimum coverage using the parameter ```--bcftools_min_coverage```.
+Specify the minimum coverage for a variant not be flagged 'LOW_DEPTH' using the parameter ```--bcftools_min_coverage [number]``

-Example:
+Example of command which does not specify basecaller model version:
 ```
 nextflow run eresearchqut/ontvisc -resume -profile {singularity, docker} \
                             --merge \
                             --analysis_mode map2ref \
                             --reference /path/to/reference.fasta
 ```

 ## Output files